An Eventful Three Years in University History

 Provost Hensel graduated with honors from Harvard Law School and clerked for Judge Orinda Evans of the U.S. District Court for the Northern District of Georgia.
 She practiced labor and employment law with the law firm of Alston & Bird, where she litigated discrimination cases and counseled Fortune 500 companies on compliance with the Americans with Disabilities Act.
 She is a passionate advocate for people with disabilities and serves on the board of directors for several organizations committed to their full inclusion in society.
 You can read her publications by clicking this link.

-Provost Hensel stepped down from her position at the end of calendar year 2021, and passed the reins of leadership to her successor, Dr. Nicolle Parsons-Pollard, who became interim provost after serving as associate provost for faculty affairs.
+Provost Hensel stepped down from her position at the end of calendar year 2021, and passed the reins of leadership to her successor, Dr. Nicolle Parsons-Pollard, who became interim provost (then provost and executive vice president for academic affairs) after serving as associate provost for faculty affairs.
 Hensel was later appointed as Executive Vice Chancellor and University Provost at the City University of New York effective June 1, 2022.

 —Jeremy Craig, Communications Manager for the Office of the Provost